Skip to main content

 • Jewish Chaplain – Rabbi Aaron Lipsey is the University’s Jewish Chaplain and a member of the University’s Chaplaincy Network.
 He is always willing to provide a listening ear, support and signposting – email: aaron@mychaplaincy.co.uk

 • College Student Support – as with many issues, your college student support office is a primary source of formal support.
-These teams vary from college to college – the relevant staff contact for your college can be found at https://www.dur.ac.uk/colleges.se.division/local/studentsupportdirect/college.contacts/
+These teams vary from college to college – the relevant staff contact for your college can be found at Colleges (sharepoint.com)

 • Union of Jewish Students – UJS is a national network of Jewish Societies which includes Durham JSoc.
 There’s advice about safety on campus on the UJS website at https://www.ujs.org.uk/safety_at_university

 • Community Security Trust (CST) – CST is an organisation that protects members of the Jewish community, providing physical security and advice – national emergency number (24-hour): 0800 032 3263.
-NB CST advise that, if you are in a live and dangerous situation, call the Police and then CST.
-See also https://cst.org.uk/
+See also https://cst.org.uk/.
+CST has produced a Students’ Guide to Antisemitism in collaboration with UJS – https://cst.org.uk/research/cst-publications/the-students-guide-to-antisemitism

 • Jami – Jami is a specialist provider of mental health services in the Jewish community – see https://jamiuk.org/